Supplementary regulations for the PhD programme at the Faculty of Humanities and Education

 To section 5, Admission

-In order to be admitted to the PhD programme the applicant must have a postgraduate degree in one of the subject areas required by the current specialization.
+To be admitted to the PhD programme, the applicant must have an education that is the equivalent of a five-year master’s degree in Norway within one of the subject areas required by the current specialisation or have an education that is regarded by the faculty as equal.

 To section 6, The PhD contract

-Any substantial changes to the content of the agreement must be approved by the faculty subsequent to a proposal from the PhD committee of the current specialisation.
+Any significant changes to the content of this agreement must be approved by the faculty and the current contractual document must be signed by the PhD agreement parties.

 To section 7, Supervision